Navigating University Applications: A Step-by-Step Guide for

 5. Securing Strong Letters of Recommendation

-Strong recommendations can significantly strengthen your application by providing context for your
+significantly strengthen your application by providing context for

 Recommendation Best Practices: